maarklam/magiccarpet/README.md

 # magiccarpet

-Repository of code snippets for magiccarpet hackathon, using Blockly
+Repository of code snippets for hackathon submissions